 You tell by yourself that how a country with a large population will be able to serve food to all its citizens?
 And even though the government succeeds in it, then for how long will they be able to continue this activity?
 After some time, people have to become dependent on different sources.
 And maybe what we are thinking today will change into something else as man is evolving.
 Therefore, what we think is never stationary.
 We change.
 We bring changes in ourselves after seeing the situation.
 So, as we did with our food habits.

 God never made these rules for us.
 All he needs is true devotion and a pure heart.
-The Bhagavad Geeta does not directly talk about vegetarianism or non-vegetarianism, but it is the analyzer who analyzed the verses and presented it to the world.
+The Bhagavad Geeta does not directly talk about vegetarianism or non-vegetarianism, but it is the analyzer who analyzed the verses and presented that Non-Vegetarianism Lead To A Wrong Path to the world.
 I do agree that Satvik food has its benefits but this doesn’t mean that eating non-vegetarian food is a sin.
 If there is no non-vegetarianism, then the balance of society will deteriorate.
 Then there will be many more animals, almost triple that are present today, than humans on this earth and the same case with the plants.
 There should be a balance in society.
 Nothing too much or too little is good for us and even not for other human beings.

 We can still teach humans to solely depend on fruits and plants, but what about animals?
 We cannot stop a lion hunting a deer, or a snake hunting a rat.
 Apart from this, plants are also living organisms and if we are thinking of saving animals then why not plants?
 Why we are discriminating at this point?
 We should look at them with the same perspective.